 nominated officer means an officer of a public sector body nominated by the employing authority of the public sector body to act on its behalf for the purposes of these regulations;

+notifiable employment decision means a reviewable decision in respect of —

+(a) the appointment of a person to fill a vacancy, otherwise than from an appointment pool or by way of acting movement or transfer —

+(i) for a period of more than 6 months; or

+(ii) for a period of 6 months or less if the vacancy was advertised on the basis that the period of the appointment could later be extended to more than 6 months or the person appointed could later become a permanent officer;

+or

+(b) the appointment of a person to fill a temporary vacancy, by way of acting movement, if the vacancy was advertised on the basis that the person appointed could later become a permanent officer;

+or

+(c) the selection of a person to form part of an appointment pool;

+public sector employment standard means the Commissioner’s instructions issued under section 21(1)(a)(i) or (ii) of the Act establishing public sector standards in respect of recruitment, selection, appointment, transfer, secondment and temporary deployment (acting) of employees;

 public sector standard does not include a public sector standard established in respect of substandard performance or disciplinary matters;

-reviewable decision means a decision made by a public sector body as the result of the completion of a process to which a public sector standard applies;
+reviewable decision means a decision made by the employing authority of a public sector body as the result of the completion of a process to which a public sector standard applies;

 review process means the procedures under Part 3 Division 3 for reviewing a claim;

+shared appointment pool means a number of persons selected by employing authorities of public sector bodies as suitable to be considered for appointment to fill a vacancy or future vacancy of a particular class in those public sector bodies;

+transfer means the permanent movement of an employee from an office, post or position in a public sector body to another office, post or position with the same level of classification in a public sector body;

 vacancy means a vacant office, post or position.

 (2) A reference in these regulations to a period of days does not include a day that is a Saturday, Sunday or public holiday.

+[Regulation 3 amended in Gazette 11 Feb 2011 p.
+493-6.]

 4. Guidelines

 (1) The Commissioner may from time to time issue guidelines for the purposes of these regulations.